REFERRAL TO THE CONCUSSION FOCUS TEAM

-Most referrals should start with Dr. Rebecca Lancaster, Dr. Monty Mathews, Dr. Nate Falk, Dr. Kody Moffatt or Dr. Kenneth Blad who will work to coordinate with other providers if needed.
+Most referrals should start with Dr. Rebecca Lancaster, Dr. Monty Mathews, Dr. Nate Falk, or Dr. Kody Moffatt who will work to coordinate with other providers if needed.
 If you are unsure about where to start or if auxillary services will be necessary, contact Rusty McKune or Scott Martens to help coordinate patient/athlete referral.

 To request handouts for your waiting room, exam rooms, or athletic training room contact Danielle Kleber at 402-932-7111.